Make a difference for our kids

 With some families staying with us for several months, the importance of nutritional food for themselves and their children is critical.
-Therefore, our needs include nutritious fruit and vegetables, dairy and healthy choices for three meals a day.
+Therefore, our needs include healthy choices for three meals a day (fruit, vegetables, and dairy).

 How can I participate?

-You can sign up for a specific day, once a month or once a quarter (i.e., 3rd Monday of each month), or prepare a meal on an occasional basis.
-Download the Meals that Mend Packet below to get started.
+You can sign up for a specific day, once a month, once a quarter, or prepare a meal on an occasional basis.
+View the calendar below to see our available dates and submit a Meals that Mend application.

 Who can help?

 All ages are welcome to participate in this program.
-Volunteers under 15 years of age must work one-on-one with parent, guardian, or adult volunteers.
+Volunteers under 16 years of age must work one-on-one with a parent, guardian, or adult volunteers.
 The kids at the house LOVE to spend time with other kids!